 The Sustainable Living Infrastructure Consortium is an open association which continually looks for new partners to enhance the vision, which is;

-“To be a leader in the facilitation of “Sustainable Living Choices”, by forming a national and international consortium of organisations and individuals with a passion for the on the ground delivery of equitable and sustainable living environments.
+“To provide leadership in the facilitation of “Sustainable Living Choices”, by forming a national and international consortium of organisations and individuals with a passion for the on the ground delivery of equitable and sustainable living environments.